Text Link

 The disordered eating behavior involved with anorexia nervosa tends to cause a number of GI issues, some of which can lead to bloating.

 Delayed gastric emptying has long been associated with AN and other eating disorders, including bulimia nervosa (BN).3 Also called gastroparesis, the condition involves the prolonged emptying of the stomach.
-When this occurs, it can back up the rest of the digestive system, including any food that may be moving through the small intestine.4
+When this occurs, it can back up the rest of the digestive system, including any food moving through the small intestine.4

 As food is passed through the intestines, it’s broken down by healthy gut bacteria, and intestinal gas is a natural byproduct of this interaction.
-But the longer food sits in the tract, the more it ferments, leading to more gas production — and, in many cases, instances of bloating.2
+But the longer food sits in the tract, the more it ferments, leading to more gas production—and, in many cases, instances of bloating.2

 Electrolyte imbalances caused by disordered eating patterns can also potentially lead to bloating, along with issues related to laxative misuse.9